 The goal of Consortium to Disseminate and Understand Implementation of Treatment of Opioid Use Disorder (CONDUIT), formerly known as “APEX”, is to address the “VA Priority Goal” of improving access to medication treatment for OUD (MOUD).
 In VISN19, our focus is to specifically improve access in VA primary care settings and community-based outpatient clinics (CBOC).

 The Healthy Opioid Prescription Engagement (HOPE) study 2.0, or HOPE 2.0, is a single-blinded randomized controlled trial to test the efficacy of Brief Intervention Medication Therapy Management (BI-MTM).
 Potential participants will be identified and screened at 14 University of Utah community pharmacies, or through the Human Subjects Research Tool (HSRT).

-The goals and objectives for SCOUTT are focused on implementing a comprehensive plan to train interdisciplinary teams in Primary Care, General Mental Health, Pain Clinics and SUD Specialty Care clinics to deliver a stepped care model of medication treatment for opioid use disorder (M-OUD) to Veterans at his/her preferred care facility.
+The goals and objectives Stepped Care for Opioid Use Train the Trainer (SCOUTT) are focused on implementing a comprehensive plan to train interdisciplinary teams in Primary Care, General Mental Health, Pain Clinics and SUD Specialty Care clinics to deliver a stepped care model of medication treatment for opioid use disorder (M-OUD) to Veterans at his/her preferred care facility.